-You can use a database or search engine's 'advanced' search options to bring up the AND, OR and NOT connectors, and also to be able to choose which field is being searched for your terms.
+You can use a database or search engine's 'advanced' search options to bring up the AND, OR and NOT connectors, and to choose which field is being searched for your terms.
 A regular or 'basic' search will search for your terms across any/all fields, but in an advanced search you can specify to only search fields such as 'title', 'author', 'subject' or 'abstract'.

-In academic search engines like Library Search, ProQuest or EBSCO you can refine your results by options such as:
+In most academic search engines and databases you can refine your results by options such as:

 Once you find a resource, how do you know if it is useful for the research you are conducting?
-You could read/watch/listen to it, but you could save time by first testing the resource against the CRAP test.
 The CRAP test is a set of 4 criteria you can quickly measure a resource against to see whether it is worth engaging with further.